Skip to navigation Skip to content

 3

-Reasonable action by the customer with increased care stops before the end of the maximum interim period + Read more ...
+Reasonable action by the party with increased care stops before the end of the maximum interim period + Read more ...

-If the customer with increased care stops taking:
+If the party with increased care stops taking continuous reasonable action:

-• continuous reasonable action within the interim period, the interim period will be extended until the end of the maximum interim period
+• within the interim period, the interim period will be extended until the end of the maximum interim period

-• reasonable action after the end of the interim period, but within the maximum interim period, the interim period will resume from the date reasonable action ceased and it will continue until the end of the maximum interim period
+• after the interim period, but within the maximum interim period, the interim period will resume from the date reasonable action ceased and continue until the end of the maximum interim period.

-If the customer starts taking reasonable action again before the end of the maximum interim period, go to Step 4.
+If the party starts taking reasonable action again before the end of the maximum interim period, go to Step 4.

 4

-Reasonable action by the customer with increased care does not start within a reasonable period or resumes after earlier ceasing + Read more ...
+Reasonable action by the party with increased care does not start within a reasonable period or resumes after earlier ceasing + Read more ...

 • for court orders, for 14 weeks from the date reasonable action resumed, or